If you have any questions about studying abroad, check out our FAQ and you might find your answer already.

 The cancellation policy can also be found in our Terms and Conditions.

-You can join many of our programs even if you are not currently a university or college student.
+You can join many of our programs even if you’re not currently a university or college student.
 You only need to be 18+ years old and have a high school diploma or similar.

-If you have just finished high school, our study abroad programs are a great option for you if you want to take a gap year before pursuing a university or college degree.
+If you’ve just finished high school, our study abroad programs are a great option for you if you want to take a gap year before pursuing a university or college degree.
+In fact, many have done so and found a direction for their future.
+What’s more, the courses you take abroad during your gap year can often be included in your degree once you start it.

 Yes, you can.
 Being expatriate is a great experience for your family and can brush up the entire family’s language skills.
 Your child will benefit from gaining a more open-minded attitude towards new things and your study abroad semester will inspire intellectual and cultural curiosity in the whole family.